Josip Broz Tito: Non-Alignment

 Yugoslavia provided major assistance to anti-colonialist movements in the Third World.
-The Yugoslav delegation was the first to bring the demands of the Algerian National Liberation Front (FLN) to the United Nations.
+The Yugoslav delegation was the first to bring the demands of the Algerian National Liberation Front (FLN) to the UN.
 In January 1958, the French Navy boarded the Slovenija cargo ship off Oran, whose holds were filled with weapons for the insurgents.
-Diplomat Danilo Milić explained that "Tito and the leading nucleus of the League of Communists of Yugoslavia really saw in the Third World's liberation struggles a replica of their own struggle against the fascist occupants.
+Diplomat Danilo Milić explained that "Tito and the leading nucleus of the League of Communists of Yugoslavia really saw in the Third World's liberation struggles, a replica of their own struggle against the fascist occupants.
 They vibrated to the rhythm of the advances or setbacks of the FLN or Viet Cong."